 - Dordrecht Christmas Market – The largest Christmas market in the Netherlands, held in the historic city centre in the small city of Dordrecht.

 - Haarlem Christmas Market – Held over one weekend in December on the Grote Markt Square.
-This year it’s on th 7th and 8th of December.

 - Royal Christmas Fair – Ten days of winter activities in The Hague, the most international city in the Netherlands.